ehedgehog/guineapig/README.md

 guineapig
 =========

-collection of Go examples and experiments
+Collection of Go examples and experiments.
+Preliminary state.
+If it doesn't say it's ready, it isn't ready.